RasaHQ/rasa-nlu-examples/readme.md

 # Compatibility

-This project is compatible with Rasa 1.10.
 The goal is to keep this project compatible with the most recent stable Rasa release.
+You can find older versions in the github releases.

+Currently, this project is compatible with Rasa 1.10.

 # Documentation